akeneo/pim-community-dev/README.md

 This repository is used to develop the Akeneo PIM product.
 Practically, it means the Akeneo PIM bundles are present in the src/ directory.

-If you want to contribute to the Akeneo PIM (and we would be pleased you do !), you can fork this repository and send us pull requests.
+If you want to contribute to the Akeneo PIM (and we will be pleased if you do!), you can fork this repository and submit a pull request.

-Important Note: this application is not production ready and is intended for evaluation and development purposes only!
+Important note: the current version of this application is not production ready and is intended for evaluation and development purposes only!

 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/akeneo/pim-community-dev/badges/quality-score.png?s=05ef3d5d2bbfae2f9a659060b21711d275f0c1ff)](https://scrutinizer-ci.com/g/akeneo/pim-community-dev/)

 Requirements
 ------------
 ## System
- - PHP 5.4.* above 5.4.4 ( Akeneo PIM has not been yet tested with PHP 5.5)
+ - PHP 5.4.* above 5.4.4 (Akeneo PIM has not been yet tested with PHP 5.5)
  - PHP Modules:
     - php5-curl
     - php5-gd